astravant/digital-garden-jekyll/_notes/daily-notes.md

 - Risks aren't that scary once you take them.
 > "I am an old man and have known a great many troubles, but most of them never happened."- Mark Twain
 - We as humans fear the unknown and the "not yet."
 Live simply and be happy in the moment.
 - What we most fear doing is what we most need to do.
-Your success in life is determined by the number of uncomfortable situations your willing to put yourself into.
+Your success in life is determined by the number of uncomfortable situations you're willing to put yourself into.
 Do one thing every day that you fear.
 - 99% of people in the world are convinced that they are incapable of achieving great things so they aim for mediocre.
 The level of competition is thus fiercest for realistic goals.
 It is easier to raise $1M than $100K, it is easier to pick up the one 10 in a bar than the five 8s.
 If you're insecure, the rest of the world is too.

 # September 4, 2018